 1. Genetic

-Asperger originally noticed ghosting or shadow of the syndrome in the parents (particularly fathers) of the children he saw and proposed the condition could be inherited.
+Asperger originally noticed ghosting or shadowing of the syndrome in the parents (particularly fathers) of the children he saw and proposed the condition could be inherited.
 For some families, there are strikingly similar characteristics in family members.
 Using strict diagnostic criteria for AS, about 20% of fathers and 5% of mothers of a child with AS have the syndrome themselves.
 Many have not had a formal diagnosis.
 If a broader description of AS is used, almost 50% of first-degree relatives of a child with AS have similar characteristics.
 When considering second and third-degree relatives, more than two-thirds of children with AS have a relative with a similar pattern of abilities.
 There is something in the genes.

-Some of the characteristics have a detrimental effect on the person’s quality of life while others can be beneficial.
+Some of the characteristics have a detrimental effect on the person’s quality of life, while others can be beneficial.
 Family members who have more AS characteristics than would be expected may have inherited beneficial characteristics that contribute towards their success in careers such as engineering, accountancy, and the arts.
 There is a greater-than-expected number of engineers among the parents and grandparents of children with AS.
 The children of such individuals may then be at greater risk of having even more characteristics, such that they are sufficient for a diagnosis.
 The siblings of such a child may want to know the likely recurrence rate when they have their children.

 In a landmark study that analyzed the DNA of more than 35,000 people from around the world, the NIH-funded international Autism Sequencing Consortium (ASC) identified variants in 102 genes associated with increased risk of developing ASD, up from 65 identified previously.
 Of the 102 genes, 60 had not been previously linked to ASD, and 53 appeared to be primarily connected to ASD as opposed to other types of intellectual disability or developmental delay.

-While common genetic variants collectively are known to contribute substantially to ASD, rare variants have been recognized individually as more major contributors to a person’s risk of developing ASD.
-The challenge was how to find such rare variants—whether inherited or newly arising.
+While common genetic variants collectively are known to contribute substantially to ASD, rare variants have been recognized individually as major contributors to a person’s risk of developing ASD.
+The challenge was how to find such rare variants, whether inherited or newly arising.

 The ASC assembled a vast trove of data from DNA samples over the last decade, with full consent from thousands of people with and without ASD, including unaffected siblings and parents.